2 men with handguns near Pennsylvania Convention Center charged with firearms offenses: DA

 PHILLY POLICE THWART POTENTIAL THREAT TO PENNSYLVANIA CONVENTION CENTER, REPORTS SAY

-A few minutes later, the department said two bicycle patrol officers spotted two men, a 61-year-old and 42-year-old, armed with handguns.
+A few minutes later, the department said two bicycle patrol officers spotted two men, identified later as 61-year-old Antonio LaMotta and 42-year-old Joshua Macias, armed with handguns.
+Both are from Chesapeake, Va.

-The 61-year-old allegedly had a holstered 9mm visible on his hip, and police said the other man had a concealed .40 caliber pistol beneath his jacket.
+LaMotta allegedly had a holstered 9mm visible on his hip, and police said Macias had a concealed .40 caliber pistol beneath his jacket.
 Both were arrested and face firearms charges.

 One had a Virginia concealed carry permit – but that’s not valid in Pennsylvania, authorities said.
 The other man allegedly told authorities he did not have a permit to carry.

-A police department spokesperson said the men acknowledged that the silver Hummer was theirs, and police found another gun inside.
+A police department spokesperson said the men acknowledged that the silver Hummer was theirs, and police found an AR-15-style rifle inside.

 CLICK HERE TO GET THE FOX NEWS APP